EAHobson/MX-monk-invasion/README.md

 cities.frLIT.csv = list of cities for which there are scientific reports of sightings

-LIT_citationMASTER = list of all sources of scientific reports of sightings
+LIT_citationMASTER.csv = list of all sources of scientific reports of sightings

-LIT_locationsXyears_citations_TRIMMED = list of all scientific reports of sightings by city and year
+LIT_locationsXyears_citations_TRIMMED.csv = list of all scientific reports of sightings by city and year

 MEX_adm1.rds = shape files for Mexican states (available here: http://www.gadm.org/download -- level 1)

-mx.states.attributes = attributes of Mexican states
+mx.states.attributes.txt = attributes of Mexican states

-state.names = names of Mexican states, with and without accents (for matching to Mexican state shapefiles)
+state.names.csv = names of Mexican states, with and without accents (for matching to Mexican state shapefiles)

-reg7.master = attributes of each geographic region (for plotting by color, etc.)
+reg7.master.csv = attributes of each geographic region (for plotting by color, etc.)

 Rmkd-final.rmd = R Markdown file of all analyses and plots for the paper

-Rmkd-final = knitted output of Markdown file
+Rmkd-final.html = knitted output of Markdown file